Here you will find answers to the most frequently asked questions about the SBB Preview app.

 Alternatively, you can also open the detailed view of the connection and start the purchase process by clicking on the ‘Tickets from CHF xx.xx’ button.

-Up to the beginning of the journey or just before the train departs.
+Up until the start of the journey or just before the public transport service departs.

 Please note that the purchasing process must be completed before departure.
-We recommend that you always buy your ticket before boarding.
+We recommend that you always buy your ticket before boarding the vehicle.

 You can buy the following tickets with SBB Preview: